What is ADHD?

 Non-Stimulants: These medications take longer to start working than stimulants, but can also improve focus, attention, and impulsivity in a person with ADHD.
 Examples of non-stimulant medications are Atomoxetine, Guanfacine, and Clonidine.

-Psychological counseling: Counseling for adult ADHD generally includes psychotherapy, education about the disorder, and coping skills to help you be successful.
+Psychological counseling: Counseling for adult ADHD treatment generally includes psychotherapy, education about the disorder, and coping skills to help you be successful.
 Psychotherapy may help you:

 - Improve your time management and organizational skills